How to Fix Cracks in Drywall and Plaster

 by: Dale Cox

-The repair techniques on this page can be used to repair wall and ceiling cracks in plaster or drywall.
-However, major plaster cracks caused by extremely loose and crumbling plaster can not be repaired using this technique alone.
-For most cracks, taping is an effective and permanent solution, but if your plaster is cracking because it is loose, the lath and brown coat must be stabilized to cure the problem before repairs are made.
-Check the bottom of this page for a video of this crack repair process.
+The repair techniques on this page can be used to fix wall and ceiling cracks in plaster or drywall.
+Note: extensive cracking caused by extremely loose and crumbling plaster can not be repaired using this technique alone.
+For most cracks, the method on this page is an effective and permanent solution.
+Check below for a video of this crack repair process.
+If your plaster is cracking because it is loose however, the lath and brown coat must be stabilized to cure the problem before crack repairs are made.
+Check this link for a repair solution to address crumbling plaster.

-The first step is to remove any loose material from the crevice.
+The first step to repair a wall crack is to remove any loose material from the crevice.
 Run a putty knife through the crack several times to loosen any crumbling wall material.
 Also, scrape away any peeling paint along the edges.
 Clear away all dust from the scraping, and prime the surface to prevent bubbling.

-Bubbling may develop in the finished repair if contamination prevents bonding between the surface and joint compound.
-This is a common problem when water has damaged the surface.
-If there's any contamination, sealing it with a shellac-based primer-sealer will ensure that your repair efforts aren't wasted.
-You can use a spray can of sealer on lightly damaged surfaces or brush primer on heavily damaged surfaces to be sure of good coverage.
+Bubbling may develop in the finished repair if contamination prevents bonding between the surface and the new joint compound, also called mud.
+This is a common problem when water has damaged the surface but contamination for multiple sources can affect the bond between materials.
+Sealing the area with a shellac-based primer-sealer will ensure that your repair efforts aren't wasted.
+You can use a spray can of sealer on lightly damaged surfaces or brush primer on heavily damaged areas to be sure of good coverage.
 Let the sealer dry for 30 minutes to an hour before proceeding.

 Tape the Crack and Apply Joint Compound

-If wall surface is loose, further support will be required to help prevent future damage.
+Fiberglass mesh drywall tape is used to stabilize the wall.
+If the surface is loose, however, further support will be required to help prevent future cracking.
 In some cases, it may be possible to drive screws into framing around the damage to stop movement.
 This is not always possible because framing studs and joists may be too far away from the crack to be of use.
-In these situations you can try filling them with foam insulation to stabilized a wall.
+In these situations you can try filling them with foam insulation to stabilized the wall.

-Use back and forth strokes to cover the tape with a very thick coat of setting-type joint compound, or mud, Cover the tape well, while pressing mud in to fill the crevice and the fibers of the tape.
+With all the taping done, mix and apply a very thick coat of setting-type joint compound, using back and forth strokes to completely cover the tape and surrounding wall surface.
+Cover the tape well while pressing compound into the crevice and the fibers of the tape.

-Hold the joint knife at about 30° and press down firmly while drawing the blade along the tape to remove the excess mud.
-Avoid using too much pressure that would dig into the tape fibers, but enough to leave a thin coat of mud behind.
+Immediately skim off the excess mud using a joint knife held at about 30°.
+While pressing down firmly, draw the blade along the length of the tape.
+Avoid using too much pressure that would dig into the tape fibers, but enough to leave only a thin coat of mud behind.
 Don't try to completely hide the tape with the first coat, it will require a few more to cover the fibers and smooth out the wall.
+Also skim along both outer edges of the repair to remove any excess mud buildup there.

 Apply a Second Coat of Joint Compound